diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 than 1000 stars, sorted by most stars, and then search only for repositories with less than the star amount of the last repository in the previous query.
-All requests made to the GitHub API respect the rate-limit and appropriately wait if it is exceeded, with safeguards in place in case this logic fails.
+All requests made to the GitHub API respect the rate-limit and appropriately suspend execution if it is exceeded, with safeguards in place to kill the process in case this logic fails.
 Additionally, all responses are cached to reduce the amount of requests needed.

-Then, this list is passed to a separate script that fetches the latest revision of the default branch for each repository.
+Then, this list is passed to a separate script that fetches the latest revision of the default branch returned by the GitHub API for each repository.
 This is implemented through the `git ls-remote` command, as GitHub claims it does not have a rate limit for Git operations @gh-git-operations-limit.
 This Git command fetches the latest revision for each reference (branches, tags)